The rock ptarmigan is a plump chicken-like bird that is around 11-16 inches (28-41 cm) in length with a wingspan of 17–20 inches (43-51 cm).

 The female lays 6-10 eggs in a sheltered hollow lined with grass and moss.
 The male and female stay together until incubation reaches the halfway mark, then the male leaves.
 The chicks hatch after 21-24 days.

 The female raises the chicks, who are precocial and walk around the tundra searching for insects to eat a day after birth.
-They fledge when they are 10-12 days old and are fully independent at about three months.
+They fledge (develop flight feathers) at 10-12 days old and are fully independent at about three months.

 The rock ptarmigan has a lifespan of 3-5 years in the wild.